Skip to Content

 Ryobi router sitting on a table

 If you’re wondering how to use a router, you might first be wondering what it’s even used for.
-A router is a relatively unique tool and not one of those you’d have laying around (like a sander or drill).
+A router is a relatively unique tool and not one of those you’d have lying around (like a sander or drill).
 You’re most likely only going to need or use this tool if you are working with wood.

 If you just so happen to have a router or know someone that will let you borrow one, it can add a huge plus to any project.
 Have you ever seen those detailed or pretty edges on wooden furniture?